 Welcome to CSUF's Department of History.
-With several hundred undergraduate History majors, about 200 Master's students, 24 full-time faculty, 30 lecturers, 4 office-staff members, and a wide range of course offerings covering all periods of History, most regions of the globe, and many different topics and approaches, this is a vibrant and diverse academic community, and an exciting place to work and study.
+With about 400 undergraduate History majors, about 100 Master's students, 20 full-time faculty, 16 lecturers, 4 office-staff members, and a wide range of course offerings covering all periods of History, most regions of the globe, and many different topics and approaches, this is a vibrant and diverse academic community and an exciting place to work and study.

-One can find trained historians in a wide range of jobs: as teachers and professors on all levels of instruction; as archivists, librarians, information scientists, and museum curators; as writers, journalists, and publishers; as associates and executives in businesses that require exceptional research, writing, and people skills; as administrators in many different fields; as legal professionals, law enforcement officers, and government officials; as charity and volunteer organizers; and as politicians and international diplomats.
+One can find trained historians in a wide range of jobs: as teachers and professors at all levels of instruction; as archivists, librarians, information scientists, and museum curators; as writers, journalists, and publishers; as associates and executives in businesses that require exceptional research, writing, and people skills; as administrators in many different fields; as legal professionals, law enforcement officers, and government officials; as nonprofit and volunteer organizers; and as politicians and diplomats.

 Thank you very much for your interest in CSUF’s Department of History.
 We hope you will enjoy browsing through our webpages, and we look forward to hearing from you.